suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 We'll collaborate with oily and gassy,<br>
 Gang rape the climate crisis in the head.<br>
 <br>
-We'll use long respectable words,<br>
+We'll use long respectable biggish words,<br>
 Respectfully fuck the sorry sciencey ass.<br>
-Euphemisms are green examples of,<br>
+Euphemisms are good green examples of,<br>
 Gaslighting without any polluting gas.<br>
 <br>
 Our god's trump card, I, only and surely I,<br>